MJingv/gogogo/dic.md

   *specifically* with *narcissism* abuse ,find a mental *health* provider ,or  *supoort* near you
 - that deals with this topic if you feel like you need it
 - have you ever interact with *narcissist* before?

+factory
+---

+- once upon a time,there was a young man who worked at a factory
+- his mentor,an old tacenation,talked him to talk less do more ,and never stop developing his skills, and never aspect of facting re-operation
+- ten years later,the old man retired and the young man became tacenation himself
+- he continue to do his wor with same dedication and diligent as he was told
+- one day ,he visited his mentor
+- the old man sew that he seemed unhappy and asked what was troubling him
+- the young man said, import his heart doubt
+- i have been following in your instructions exactly old these years
+- no matter what i worked on ,i keep quiet and focus on the job
+- i know i've done good work at factory and have learned all the skills that can be learned there
+- what i don't understand is that the guy who don't have my experience or capability have all be promoted while i'm still making as little as before when i was your prints
+- the old man as are you positive that you've become independ to the factory
+- the young man nodded yes
+- the old man pays back and frosted to think
+- after a while ,he turned to the young man, you must request a day off using whatever reason you like ,it's time for you to give yourself a break
+- the young man was surprised by this advice
+- but the more he thought about it,the more it makes sense
+- he thanked his teacher and left quickly to make a time of request
+- when he return to work after his day off,the manager called him into the office to tell him that things did not go well in the factory while he was gone
+- others encountered many problems that normally that would be handled by him and he had no idea how to solve them
+- realizing his importance ,the manager decided to promote him to the position of senior technation to thank and encourage him to keep up his good work
+- the young man was grateful for his mentor's wisdom
+- surly he thought,this was a secret to success
+- from that point on ,whenever the young man felt like he desired more than what he was getting,he would task a day off,when he came back the next day ,the situation would improve his satisfaction
+- this part continued for months
+- one day,the young man found that he was blocked from going into the factory ,much to his shock ,he found out his employment was terminated
+- he could not believe it
+- not knowing what else to do ,he went back to see his mentor to try to figure out how things had gone so wrong
+- why did i loss my job he asked with a mood depressed
+- did i not to do everything was you instructed
+- actually you did not,because you heard only half of the lesson,the old man shake head
+- you understood right away that no one pay any attentions to a light bob that always on,it's only when it's go off that people suddenly take notices and realize they've been take for grounded
+- you're so eager to apply and understanding you left before hearing the second half
+- second half?
+- it began to dn the young man that perhaps he made a big mistake
+- but what was the second half?
+- the man spoke slowly to make his points,the second half is more important than the first ,it's the realization that if the light bob go off frequently and sooner or later it'll be replaced with one that one is more reliable
+- who wants light bob that no one can count onto provide innuminaciton
+- you seeing life in your life
+- do you hear friends and family numbers that your take for grounded that they're alwasy there for you
+- what happened if one day they're no loner there
+- do not wait for such a day,do not suddenly how important they are
+- if thanks today for the good forturn of having mnewr life
+- also don't let yourself been taken for grounded
+- but the same time do your work and don't stop everything you do just because it doesn't go the way you want to go
+- find the balance and life and life will reward you with giving you the balance back